sarahkaspar/sarahkaspar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an applied bioinformatician, currently working as a biostatistics consultant and trainer [at EMBL](https://www.embl.org/people/person/sarah-kaspar/), where I run the [Centre for Statistical Data Analysis](https://bio-it.embl.de/centres/csda/).
+I'm an applied biostatistician, working as a consultant and trainer [at EMBL](https://www.embl.org/people/person/sarah-kaspar/), where I run the [Centre for Statistical Data Analysis](https://bio-it.embl.de/centres/csda/).

 I'm trained as a biologist and bioinformatician, and have worked in the following areas: